Parathyroid cancerParathyroid carcinoma

 Parathyroid cancer is a cancerous (malignant) growth in a parathyroid gland.

-The parathyroid glands manage the calcium levels in the body.
-There are four parathyroid glands, two on top of each lobe of the thyroid gland.
-They are located at the base of the neck.
+The parathyroid glands control the calcium level in the body.
+There are 4 parathyroid glands, 2 on top of each lobe of the thyroid gland, which is located at the base of the neck.

 - Bone pain

 - Frequent thirst

 - Frequent urination

 - Muscle weakness